R Losses Regression

 It’s recommended to normalize features that use different scales and ranges.
 Although the model might converge without feature normalization, it makes training more difficult, and it makes the resulting model more dependent on the choice of units used in the input.

-We are going to use the feature_spec interface implemented in the tfdatasets package for normalization.
-The feature_columns interface allows for other common pre-processing operations on tabular data.
+interface allows for other common pre-processing operations on tabular data.

-The spec created with tfdatasets can be used together with layer_dense_features to perform pre-processing directly in the TensorFlow graph.
+to perform pre-processing directly in the TensorFlow graph.

-We can take a look at the output of a dense-features layer created by this spec:
+We can take a look at the output of a dense-features layer created by this spec

 Note that this returns a matrix (in the sense that it’s a 2-dimensional Tensor) withscaled values.